 For outpatient surgery

 Our Ambulatory Procedures Unit features separate paediatric and adult treatment and waiting areas.

 After surgery most patients go to the Post Anaesthetic Care Unit.
 Once they have recovered from their anesthetic, outpatients go to the Day Surgery area where they can be with a family member until they are ready for discharge home.

 Most of our surgeries at the General site (4001 Leslie Street) take place in 12 state-of-the-art operating rooms outfitted with the latest in minimally invasive equipment, as well as one cystoscopy suite.
 We do an increasing amount of our surgery using advanced laparoscopic techniques (minimally invasive surgery).

-The Branson Ambulatory Care Centre (555 Finch Ave.
+The Finch site (Branson) (555 Finch Ave.
 W.) has two cataract surgery operating rooms and one cystoscopy suite.
 Over 8,000 cataract surgeries and over 4,500 local cystoscopies are performed at the Branson Ambulatory Care Centre each year.